IBM/tree-sitter-codeviews/README.md

 The code is structured in the following way:
 1. For each code-view, first the source code is parsed using the tree-sitter parser and then the various code-views are generated.
 In the [tree_parser](src/comex/tree_parser) directory, the Parser and ParserDriver is implemented with various funcitonalities commonly required by all code-views.
 Language-specific features are further developed in the language-specific parsers also placed in this directory.
 2. The [codeviews](src/comex/codeviews) directory contains the core logic for the various codeviews.
 Each codeview has a driver class and a codeview class, which is further inherited and extended by language in case of code-views that require language-specific implementation.
 3. The [cli.py](src/comex/cli.py) file is the CLI implementation.
-The drivers can also be directly imported and used as a python package.
+The drivers can also be directly imported and used like a python package.
 It is responsible for parsing the source code and generating the codeviews.

 ### Testing